Audit Report Best Practices 2024

 Content matters when learning how to write a good audit report.
 One way of looking at audit report contents is based on IIA Standard 2410 – Criteria for Communications.
 In these internal auditing standards, we are told what the report must and should contain.
 Since we are all working from the same or similar auditing standards, audit reports have a basic structure most internal auditors follow.
 An audit report generally includes the following elements:

-• Results, Recommendations, and Action Plans.
+• Conclusions, Recommendations, and Actionable Suggestions.

 • Audit opinion (if applicable).